-Scientists predict there is about a 37 percent chance that an earthquake of at least 8.0 magnitude will strike off the Pacific Northwest coast in the next 50 years.
+Scientists predict there is about a 37% chance that an earthquake of at least 8.0 magnitude will strike off the Pacific Northwest coast in the next 50 years.
 The Oregon State University Extension Service is playing a critical role in helping Oregon's people and communities prepare for this predicted natural disaster.
 If the epicenter is just off offshore, the quake will trigger a tsunami that will inundate Oregon’s coastal communities within minutes.

 As tourism grows along Oregon’s coast, employees at places such as hotels, restaurants and visitor centers can play a key role in educating customers about what to do if an earthquake and tsunami occur.
 In response, Oregon Sea Grant Extension staff developed a curriculum on tsunamis that was added to a customer service training program for employees of coastal businesses.
 The project developed learning objectives, taught employees how to use a tsunami inundation zone app on their smartphones, and provided messaging for instructing customers on where to evacuate.